GraemeMalcolm/ai-stuff/instructions/07-text-analytics.md

 5. At the top right of the editor pane, use the **...** button to open the menu and select **Save** to save your changes.
 Then open the menu again and select **Close Editor**.

-    The sample client application will use your Speech service to transcribe spoken input and synthesize an appropriate spoken response.
-A real application would accept the input from a microphone and send the response to a speaker, but in this simple example, we'll use pre-recorded input in an audio file and save the response as another audio file.
+    The sample client application will use Cognitive Services' Text Analytics service to give data on sentiment for reviews.